Big Pigeon in Southwest Iowa

 • entered service 15 Oct 1941/19 Jan 1942 from Rt.
 1, Stanton, Montgomery Co.; service credited to Montgomery Co.; body not recovered; memorialized Walls of the Missing; Manila American Cem., Luzon, Philippines; cenotaph Mamrelund Cem., Stanton, Montgomery Co.

 • 500th Bomb.
 Sqdn., 345th Bomb.
-Gp., Fifth Air Force; based at 7 Mile Drome, near Port Moresby but staging at Dobodura, New Guinea; North American B-25D-1 Mitchell Sorry Satchul #41-30056 pilot; KIA 18 Oct 1943 after skip bombing & strafing attack on Japanese ship at Rabaul, New Britain; unescorted flight of three B-25s attacked by multiple Japanese aircraft, Sorry Satchul and SNAFU shot down, Tondelayo survived; crew of six all died.
+Gp., Fifth Air Force; based at 7 Mile Drome, near Port Moresby but staging at Dobodura, New Guinea; North American B-25D-1 Mitchell Sorry Satchul #41-30056 pilot; KIA 18 Oct 1943 after skip bombing & strafing attack on Japanese ship at Rabaul, New Britain; unescorted flight of three B-25s attacked by multiple Japanese aircraft; Sorry Satchul and SNAFU shot down, Tondelayo survived; Sorry Satchul crew of six all died.

 † Peterson, Harry Earl, SN 37-138-626, US Army, Pott.
 Co.